Petronilla Paolini Massimi

 Marchioness Petronilla Paolini Massimi (1663–1726), also known by the Arcadian pseudonym Fidalma Partenide, (Note: Pet-ro-KNEE-la Pay-o-LEE-nee Mah-SEEmee; Fee-DAHL-ma Pahr-tuh-NEE-dee.) was an Italian poet and writer.
 Her difficult life is recorded in her autobiographical poems.
-She was an admired member of the Arcadian Academy, whose work is noted today for its strong defense of women and anticipation of gender theory.
+She was an admired member of the Arcadian Academy, whose work is noted today for its strong defense of women and anticipation of gender studies.

 Life

 Early life

 Petronilla Paolini was born in Tagliacozzo, Abruzzo, on 24 December 1663, the daughter of Baron Francesco Paolini of Marsica and Silvia Argoli.
 Her father, Baron of Ortona dei Marsi and Gentleman of the Colonna, was considered to be a highly cultured and successful politician, her mother "thoughtful, introvert and lover of solitude."

 When Petronilla was four years old, her father was murdered in an ambush; mother and daughter then fled to Rome, taking refuge at the court of Pope Clement X. Petronilla received a good education during the time she spent at the boarding school of the Convent of the Holy Spirit.